oliyoung/aligent/README.md

 ## NextJS

 I chose `Next.js` for its flexible rendering options, built-in support for features like API routes and i18n, easy Tailwind CSS integration, and performance optimizations like automatic code splitting, making it ideal for building scalable React apps (even though I didn't use most of those features in this project).
-I also chose to complete this assessment with only client side rendering for simplicity, but I would consider implmenting SSR for future upgrades.
+While, I chose to complete this assessment with only client side rendering for simplicity, I would consider implmenting SSR for future upgrades.

 ## Cypress